The Political Leadership of William Wilberforce: Christian Activism and the Abolition of Slavery

 Like Adams, Wilberforce also wrote down his mission.
 In 1787 Wilberforce wrote in his journal that God had set before him two great missions:

 - The reformation of manners

-Not only should the mission be written, it should be stated often.
+Not only should the mission statement be written, it should be stated often.
 Wilberforce publicly stated his mission often, only to have his pleas fall on deaf ears.
 And this is where the hard work of leadership begins.
-Simply put, most leaders are too impatient while waiting for their people to become accustomed to their mission.
+Simply put, most leaders are too impatient while waiting for their people to mentally transition to accept the mission.
 They want followers to listen to them and change immediately.
 But most people transition slowly.

 Recognize that when people first hear your message, they are likely to distrust it as people tend to distrust information heard for the first time.
 Therefore, you need to find creative ways to repeat the vision so that people can acclimate to what you’re saying.
 Coaches have to be good at this; they have to be willing to say the same things over and over again.

 A second reason for repeating the mission is that you’ll find out who’s on board with the vision and who's not.
 When it comes to your goals, not everyone is going to travel with you.
 Some people will find out immediately that you’re not going their direction, and they’re going to jump ship.
 Others will tire of your continually singing the same song and they’re going to jump ship too.
 Of course, in the beginning you may lose some people for hammering away at a defined vision (“I’m tired of hearing about it”), but some people will also come on board, albeit slowly.
 If you’re not willing to repeat the vision, you’re not going to get those followers.